SandeepKomal/AWS/IAM.md

 aws sts assume-role --role-arn arn:aws:iam::ACCOUNT_ID:role/EC2FullAccessRole --role-session-name sandeep_komalSession

 ```
-This command will return temporary security credentials that komal can use to access EC2 resources.
+This command will return temporary security credentials that sandeep_komal can use to access EC2 resources.

 ## OR